• Skip to main content

 If you make this gluten-free banana bread with applesauce and without oil, that version is also going to be fluffy and moist, but it's not as moist as when it's made with oil.
 It's also much more light.

 As mentioned above, the oil-free version is also a little more delicate until it has fully cooled.
-So handle with care.
+So handle it with care.

 Storing Leftovers